RodrigoNovelli/holbertonschool-shell/basics/README.md

 1-listit to list all the content in the cd ls 2-bring_me_home cd command cd
-3-listfiles Complete list of files ls -l 4-listmorefiles List with . files ls -a
+3-listfiles Complete list of files ls -l 4-listmorefiles List with . files ls -la